 Written words are residue.
 Oral tradition has no such residue or deposit … Though words are grounded in oral speech, writing tyrannically locks them into a visual field forever.
 A literate person, asked to think of the word ‘nevertheless’, will normally (and I strongly suspect always) have some image, at least vague, of the spelled-out … Continue reading Written Words Are Residue Walter Ong

-Before the widespread use of writing, oral communication was the primary method of sharing knowledge and culture in society.
-This oral tradition is called orality, Orality refers to the quality or characteristic of being oral or spoken rather than written.
-It pertains to the culture, communication, and transmission of knowledge through speech, storytelling, and other … Continue reading Orality ** The practice of transmitting knowledge, culture, and traditions through spoken language
+Why Face-to-face Interaction Matters ** Friends with Cognitive Benefits Close Pop-up all posts in this chapter Before the widespread use of writing, oral communication was the primary method of sharing knowledge and culture in society.
+This oral tradition is called orality.
+Orality refers to the quality or characteristic of being oral or spoken rather than … Continue reading Orality ** The practice of transmitting knowledge, culture, and traditions through spoken language